-Our Eco Committee consists of a representative from each year group and our Chair, we are supported by Mrs Dennis.
+Our Eco Committee consists of a representative from each year group and our Chair, we are supported by Mrs Sian Kingdom.
 Our role is to help look after the school gardens and grounds and we spend quite a lot of our time making sure that plants are watered and cared for.
 We also have been working with the Nature Club to plant various plants which will hopefully end up being displayed at Chelsea Flower Show.
 We plant the seeds, record and monitor their growth and we create a scrap book of information as the weeks progress.
 As a committee we also get involved in 'Switch Off Fortnight' and lead a few assemblies to help get the information across to the other members of the school.

 Chelsea Flower Show